 Add a drizzle of maple syrup and pecans to maximize the taste and you're done!
 With minimal prep time and only 30 minutes to cook, roasting honey nut squash is super easy.

 This squash recipe is so versatile that it suits any occasion and is one of my favorite things to prepare for company.
+I also love serving Roasted Brussels Sprouts And Carrots, Maple Balsamic Brussels Sprouts, and Roasted Mini Peppers.

-- How To Cook Honeynut Squash
+How To Cook Roasted Honeynut Squash: Step-By-Step

 What Is Honeynut Squash?